Taxon: Hierarchical Tax Code Prediction with Semantically Aligned LLM Expert Guidance: Introduction

 \subsection{Background}

-Tax code prediction does not occur in isolation but is embedded within a complex commercial and regulatory ecosystem that connects merchants, consumers, and tax authorities.
-As shown in \Cref{fig:business}, this ecosystem spans two major operational scenarios: business-to-customer (B2C) and business-to-business (B2B).
-These two scenarios together constitute the end-to-end tax workflow on large e-commerce platforms.
-In both scenarios, every product or transaction must pass through a standardized pipeline of product publication, tax code query, validation and invoice issuance.
-Understanding these business flows is essential to motivate our design, as they determine where automation can most effectively reduce manual workload and ensure consistency.
-The following subsections detail the B2C and B2B scenarios, illustrating how hierarchical tax code prediction functions within each.
+Tax code prediction is embedded within a complex commercial and regulatory ecosystem that connects merchants, consumers, and tax authorities.
+As shown in \Cref{fig:business}, this ecosystem spans two major operational scenarios: business-to-customer (B2C) and business-to-business (B2B), together covering the end-to-end workflow on large e-commerce platforms.
+In both scenarios, each product or transaction follows a standardized pipeline of product publication, tax code query, validation, and invoice issuance.
+These business flows motivate our design by revealing where automation can most effectively reduce manual workload and improve consistency.
+The following subsections detail the B2C and B2B scenarios.

 \paragraph{B2C Scenario} The B2C operations encompass a variety of online services that support customers' daily needs, ranging from retail (e.g., Tmall) and traveling (e.g., Fliggy) to fresh food (e.g., Freshippo), digital content (e.g., Youku), and local services (e.g., Ele.me).
 In these settings, tax code assignment occurs during the \textit{product publish} phase, when third-party merchants register new items on the platform.
 Each item must be associated with a valid tax code before it can go online.
 To assist merchants, traditionally, the platform performs a three-stage progressive query against the internal tax code database organized as key-value pairs: (i) query by \textit{product title} (e.g., ``Fully Automatic Washing Machine 3 L''); (ii) if no match is found, fall back to \textit{product category} (e.g., ``Home Appliances''); and (iii) if still unmatched, a tax code must be selected manually from a list provided in the merchant console.
 Once a code is identified at any stage, it is returned to the merchant for confirmation and recorded in the listing.